narfit66/ncursesw-rs/README.md

 As noted above this crate has *only* been tested on Debian based x86_64 Linux.

-You need to have the NCurses library (ABI 6.1 and above) installed on your system, included in the root directory of this crate are two bin script which will download NCurses library ABI 6.1 `ncurses-install` (this will download into `/usr/local/src`) and `ncurses-compile` which will compile and install ncurses into `/usr/lib` with wide character and extended color support.
+You need to have the NCurses library (ABI 6.1 and above) installed on your system, included in the root directory of this crate are two bin script which will download NCurses library ABI 6.1 `ncurses-install` (this will download into `/usr/local/src`) and `ncurses-compile` which will compile and install NCurses into `/usr/lib` with wide character and extended color support.

 To downland, compile and install the NCurses library.